 You’ll also want to create a budget before you go to school.
 Determine your income (money coming in), your expenses (money going out), and what the difference is between the two.

 Check out these free resources including a fillable budget worksheet to get your plan set up.
 Start Here >

 Campus jobs fill up quickly, so begin searching and applying right away.
 Contact the career services department on your campus and ask if they have a website or database for you to search based on your criteria.

 If you need to interview and aren’t on campus yet, try and schedule multiple for the same day or if possible, via the phone or webcam.

 Whether you plan to live with a friend or someone you’ve never met, make sure you talk on the phone, via email, or even in person to discuss your living situation for the coming year.

-Figure out the items you’ll need for your living spaces (such as a microwave, couch/futon, television, etc.) and who can and will bring what.
+Figure out the items you’ll need for your living spaces — such as a microwave, couch/futon, television, etc. — and who can and will bring what.
 If you’re moving into an apartment, communicate ahead of time how you’ll be splitting bills and food costs.
-Consider making a monthly budget you can share for things you’ll be purchasing together.
+Consider making a monthly budget you can share for items you’ll be purchasing together.

 There are plenty of checklists and packing lists for living on your own for the first time available online.
 Review a couple of them and write down the things that are relevant to you.
-Research what your college provides in the dorms or what comes in with your apartment to avoid bringing extra items.
+Research what your college provides in the dorms or what comes included with your apartment to avoid duplicating items.

 Make sure you set a budget for dorm/apartment shopping and follow it!
 Look for deals and comparison shop as much as possible.
-If you’re going out of state or far from home, see if you can ship your items directly to the dorm/apartment.
+If you’re going far away or out of state, see if you can ship your items directly to the dorm/apartment.